-- 1. Power consumption and heat output vary depending on the number and type of optional features that are installed and the power-management optional features that are in use. - 2.
-The sound levels were measured in controlled acoustical environments according to the procedures specified by the American National Standards Institute (ANSI) S12.10 and ISO 7779 and are reported in accordance with ISO 9296.
-Actual sound-pressure levels in a given location might exceed the average values stated because of room reflections and other nearby noise sources.
+- Power consumption and heat output vary depending on the number and type of optional features installed and the power-management optional features in use - These levels were measured in controlled environments according to the procedures specified by the American National Standards Institute (ANSI) S12.10 and ISO 7779 and are reported in accordance with ISO average values stated because of room reflections and other nearby noise sources.
 The declared sound-power levels indicate an upper limit, below which a large number of computers will operate.